For College Counselors

 The page to reach for when a BS/MD-interested family lands in your office.

-By Dr. Rory Merritt — Brown PLME (Brown's BS/MD program) graduate, board-certified emergency physician, and former Assistant Dean of Medicine at Brown.
+By Dr. Rory Merritt, Brown PLME (Brown's BS/MD program) graduate, board-certified emergency physician, and former Assistant Dean in Brown's PLME, its BS/MD program.
+He is a first author of peer-reviewed research on the outcomes of combined BS/MD programs (Academic Medicine, 2021), based on national AAMC data.

-Sharing this page does not imply endorsement of Bridge2MD — it simply gives families a specialized resource they can evaluate independently.
+Sharing this page does not imply endorsement of Bridge2MD.
+It gives families a specialized resource they can evaluate independently.

 May be a credible direction